10 Tips for Better Email Marketing in 2021

 Email newsletters are meant to educate your customers, provide something of value, and earn their trust.
 Salesy emails will cause people to unsubscribe quickly.

 If you have in-depth resources on your website, make sure to share them via email, so people want to continue engaging with you.
+Your marketing strategy should always aim to be helpful first, and share valuable information with your customer or prospect.

 The more you are helpful upfront, the greater sense of trust your customers will have.
 This tactic will grow sales, referrals, and social shares over the long term.